Our events are our only source of income as we don’t have sponsorship.

 We are volunteer run and while we have very small outgoings we are starting to eat into our reserves.

-Becoming a member of the Media Society gives you a whole host of benefits.
+Becoming a member would be a massive help and gives you a whole host of benefits.

 Why become a member?